 - 2019: Toasted Coconut Chocolate Chip Cookies, Elvis’ Peanut Butter Banana Split, Candied Apricot Faux-yo, Aquafaba Marshmallow Oatmeal Moon Pies, and Heidi Ho’s Lemon Cheesecake

 But don’t worry, even if you miss this special time of year, Salt & Straw shops offer at least a couple dairy-free and vegan flavors at all times …

 Vegan Flavors to Enjoy Year Round at Salt and Straw

-Even after the big January series, you can count on Salt and Straw to have a sorbet and at least a couple creamy, dairy-free flavors on hand.
+Even after the big January series, you can count on Salt and Straw to have a sorbet and at least one creamy, dairy-free flavor on hand.
 They have “vegan menus” to help customers order their most indulgent experience.
 Here are ingredients on some repeat flavors, to give you an idea.

 Salt & Straw Classic Dairy-Free Flavors

 - Freckled Mint Chip: water, coconut cream, sugar, tapioca syrup, dark chocolate (cacao beans, sugar, coconut oil, cocoa butter, soy lecithin, vanilla beans), vanilla extract, salt, xanthan gum, sunflower oil, natural green color (spirulina extract, fruit juice), peppermint oil.